nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 ### I have a prototype of my product, should I choose C.H.I.P.
 Pro or GR8 to move forward with?

-This depends on your needs and resources.
+This depends on your product's needs and your company's resources.
 For most customers, C.H.I.P.
-Pro will be the best and most convenient way to work with the GR8 SoC.
+Pro will be the best and most convenient way to work with the GR8.
 It contains 127 already sourced components including a power management unit (PMU), micro USB port, WiFi, Bluetooth and more.

-If you’ve tried C.H.I.P.
-Pro but are looking for a differently layout and functionality, then designing with GR8 is a great option.
+If you have tried C.H.I.P.
+Pro and have found that you need a different layout and different functionality, then designing around GR8 is a great option.

 ### I’m a distributor, can I carry GR8?
-Sure!
-We want to talk to you.
+Yes!
 Contact us at [sales@nextthing.co](mailto:sales@nextthing.co).